Hwasong-11: Combat usage

 During the Russian invasion of Ukraine, there are multiple reports of missiles from the Hwasong-11 series being used by Russian forces.

 According to declassified United States intelligence informations, in October 2023, an unknown number of North Korean ballistic missiles were transferred to Russia.
 Based on debris left by Russian attacks on Ukrainian targets on 30 December 2023, the ring housing the control vanes have been identified as the characteristics of Hwasong-11A and 11B missiles.

 On 2 January 2024, during the Kharkiv strikes, Russia fired a missile that landed in Kharkiv.
 In April 2024, debris from this missile was confirmed by United Nations to be derived from a Hwasong-11-class missile.

 On 15 February 2024, a Hwasong-11B was shot down in Ukraine, near Kyiv.
 A day later, on 16 February 2024, according to Ukraine, Russia used 24 Hwasong-11A and 11B missiles, with overall low accuracy.

 In November 2024, data from Ukrainian defense intelligence unit showed that Russia received 100 ballistic missiles from North Korea.
 Ukrainian military intelligence claimed these missiles to be Hwasong-11A and 11B.

 According to Ukraine, at the start of 2025, North Korea had supplied at least 148 Hwasong-11A and 11B missiles.
 Ukraine also claimed that the missile used in the 23 April 2025 Russian attack on civilians in Kyiv was Hwasong-11A.
+According also to Ukraine, in August 2026, North Korea supplied Russia with Hwasong-11C missiles.

+According to a Ukrainian defense intelligence official, Russia upgraded the North Korean missiles by dramatically improving their accuracy from at least 1 km in 2024 to between 1 and 5 m by April 2026.